 Many universities have added the following buildings or projects to their schools for a strong competitive edge:

 - High-tech buildings: Industry developments happen fast, and many universities try to stay ahead of the curve with buildings dedicated to high-tech fields like those in Science, Technology, Engineering, and Mathematics (STEM).
-These buildings might contain state-of-the-art tech for the different fields, like high-end laboratories and tools for science students and 3D printers for engineers.
-They also tend to spur university renovations, as they must stay up-to-date with the offerings.
+These buildings might contain state-of-the-art tech for the different fields, like high-end laboratories and tools for science students and 3-D printers for engineers.
+They also tend to spur university renovations, as they must stay up-to-date with the technology available.

 - Dining centers: Many universities building new dining facilities require additional food serving areas and some schools adopt modular designs to accommodate a mix-and-match approach.
 Demonstration cooking is also on the rise, with designs that allow students to watch chefs prepare food.
 Another popular change is turning the student eating space into something more lounge-like to make the dining hall more welcoming.
 Aesthetically pleasing design and comfortable seating can go a long way in increasing student satisfaction.

 - Libraries: Popular additions for libraries often focus on collaboration and technology.
-Supporting collaboration is a significant goal for many schools, so spaces for groupwork where students can talk are essential — in addition to makerspaces, tutoring centers, and open learning areas.
-Increasing technology options by adding power outlets, lab spaces, and built-in presentation resources like projectors can also be valuable.
+Supporting collaboration is a significant goal for many schools, so spaces for groupwork are essential.
+In addition it gives more space for makerspaces, tutoring centers, and open learning areas.
+Increasing technology options by adding power outlets, lab spaces, and built-in presentation resources like TVs and HDMI adapters can also be valuable.

 A Typical Project Timeline

 Working with large buildings like those on a college campus is more complex than other construction jobs.
 Typically, the timeline for higher education buildings might look something like this: